AbdAlRahman-Odeh-99/AMA-Bandit/README.md

 ## Online AFA baselines

-The baseline runner implements a causal, one-pass protocol: each method acquires modalities and predicts before seeing the current label, then updates using only the information available after that prediction.
+The baseline runner implements a one-pass protocol: each method acquires modalities and predicts before seeing the current label, then updates using only the information available after that prediction.
 Acquisition costs are charged to one global training budget.